 The Museum is unable to provide food and snacks.
 However, schools may reserve the art studio or front porch for bagged lunches when the tour reservation is made.

-Parking is available in the Rose Hill parking lot at 63 Prospect Street.
+Parking is available in the Museum’s lot on Park Place.
 The Museum is wheelchair accessible.

 - No food, drink, pens, or cell phone use while in the galleries.
 You may use graphite pencil and can take photos without flash where permitted.